Developing country

-A developing country is a sovereign state with a lesser developed industrial base and a lower Human Development Index (HDI) relative to other countries.
+A developing country is a country with a less-developed industrial base and a lower Human Development Index (HDI) relative to developed countries.
 However, this definition is not universally agreed upon.
 There is also no clear agreement on which countries fit this category.
-The term low and middle-income country (LMIC) is often used interchangeably but refers only to the economy of the countries.
-The World Bank classifies the world's economies into four groups, based on gross national income per capita: high, upper-middle, lower-middle, and low income countries.
-Least developed countries, landlocked developing countries and small island developing states are all sub-groupings of developing countries.
+The terms low-and middle-income country (LMIC) and newly emerging economy (NEE) are often used interchangeably but they refer only to the economy of the countries.
+The World Bank classifies the world's economies into four groups, based on gross national income per capita: high-, upper-middle-, lower-middle-, and low-income countries.
+Least developed countries, landlocked developing countries, and small island developing states are all sub-groupings of developing countries.
 Countries on the other end of the spectrum are usually referred to as high-income countries or developed countries.

-There are controversies over the term's use, as some feel that it perpetuates an outdated concept of "us" and "them".
-In 2015, the World Bank declared that the "developing/developed world categorization" had become less relevant and that they will phase out the use of that descriptor.
+There are controversies over the terms' use, as some feel that it perpetuates an outdated concept of "us" and "them".
+In 2015, the World Bank declared that the "developing/developed world categorization" had become less relevant and that they would phase out the use of that descriptor.
 Instead, their reports will present data aggregations for regions and income groups.
 The term "Global South" is used by some as an alternative term to developing countries.

+Developing countries tend to have some characteristics in common, often due to their histories or geographies.
+These are the characteristics captured by the data and definitions of the World Bank and the United Nations.
+On the other hand, the IMF classification focuses solely on financial integration and stability and not on the overall level of social and economic development of a country.
+It is also reflected by the IMF terminology that uses markets/economies and not countries.
+Moreover, the adoption of the Euro has earned several European countries an immediate upgrade by IMF to being a developed economy (a standard partice by the IMF) based on the larger financial integration without considering any other factors of economic or social development.